Unity-Technologies/com.unity.netcode.gameobjects/README.md

 - Most closed platforms, such as consoles.
 Contact us for more information about specific closed platforms.

 ### Development
-We follow the [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
-The master branch contains our latest stable release version while the develop branch tracks our current work.

 This repository is broken into multiple components, each one implemented as a Unity Package.
 ```